Documentation

 • Don't self-edit — just talk naturally

-• Capture immediately - the 5-second rule (if you wait, the thought is gone)
+• Capture immediately — if you wait, the thought fades

-• Use natural language - talk like you're texting a friend
+• Use natural language — talk like you are texting a friend

 What to Capture